Amusu Theatre: Heritage listing

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Amusu possesses uncommon, rare and endangered aspects of NSW cultural history being a rare surviving purpose built, corrugated iron building with continuous use since being built and by the same family.
 Although once common place throughout Urban and Regional NSW, early 20th century theatre structures are becoming rare, whether grand 1000 seat or 300 seat capacities.
 This is especially so when coupled with one still being used for its original purpose.
 The continuous operation of the Amusu as a cinema, run by the same family, inclusive of its original fixtures and fittings, is rare.

 The combination of its building materials, its continuous use and by the same historic family with all the moveable heritage items largely intact, as a total package the Amusu is unique [Thorn 1999].

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The Amusu's importance is contained within its ability to demonstrate the principal characteristics of cinemas as a class of NSW cultural places and the collection of memorabilia and records which traces its life over the last 63 years.

 15 halls of entertainment (including Schools of Arts and open air theatres) are listed within Cabonne LGA.
-Of these 9 were purpose built but only the Amusu continues to operated in its original state and has a category 1 classification.
+Of these 9 were purpose built but only the Amusu continues to operate in its original state and has a category 1 classification.
 Within the Central Tablelands and Central West Region of NSW 64 such structures are listed in Thorn et al. Of these four (4) are cited as having the highest category 1 rating, being the Amusu, The Palace in Parks (which has been adapted for another use), the Empire/Australia in Orange (which has since been converted into multiple smaller modern theatrettes in 1997) and Strand in Orange (which has been adapted to another use).
 In terms of fabric, the Victoria Theatre in Newcastle dates from the 1890s although its decor is of 1921.